Black-Owned Investment Firms

 Some of the cons include:

 - Investment funds that are active usually charge higher management fees as the return on investment tends to be higher.
-Therefore, for the investors to et a good return on investment, it is important that the active funds perform well in the market.
+Therefore, for the investors to get a good return on investment, it is important that the active funds perform well in the market.

-Investments funds are a good way to invest your resources in order to get ROI at low maintenance costs.
+Investment funds are a good way to invest your resources in order to get good ROI at low maintenance costs.

 In Scottsdale Arizona, Ekenna Anya-Gafu CFP, AAMS is recognized among the Best Financial Advisors for his responsiveness, friendliness, helpfulness, and detail.
 Bay Street was founded to advocate for diverse and emerging fund managers and entrepreneurs.
 In 2021, Bay Street was selected as a finalist out of over 900 firms across the US in the category of Asset Manager for Corporate Social Responsibility (CSR).